agsb/minute/README.md

 Keyboard solution:

     Reserve four keys as Alt, Shift, Numeric, Control.

-    In a common lowercase keyboard, there are special keys that access groups of characters or a specific control character.

-    A Shift key access uppercase characters and writer symbols.

-    A Numeric key access numbers and math symbols, pherhaps in keypad.

-    A Control key access control character, those are bellow space character.

-    Some Control characters have a specifc key as Carriage Return (Enter, Crtl-m), Backspace (Ctrl-g), Horizontal Tab (Ctrl-i), Line Feed (Ctrl-j), Escape (Ctrl-[)

-    Those are used for combos

-    double click holds the state, for use in sequence of keys
+    Those are used for combos, double click holds the state, for use in sequence of keys

-    keyboard mapped software and modifiers

 # 12 + 12 really ?